 - We recommend splitting the daily amount between two administrations.

 - A 50ml scoop is included in the tub or bag and full instructions will be found on the packaging.

 - Please allow up to a month for full benefits to be seen.

 - Horses & ponies are individuals so often a lower maintenance amount will be sufficient for long-term use.

 If you have any concerns about your animal's health please contact your vet immediately.
 If you have any queries about using this product, or if your animal is pregnant, please contact our Helpline 1 855 261 1289 (Toll-free) or email firstname.lastname@example.org

 Nettle (Urtica dioica)

-Nettles have been used for centuries as a cheap and wholesome supplement, they are packed with vitamin C, iron, protein, and healthy dietary fibre.
-They make a great spring tonic, and can be used as a wash for rinsing horses' manes and tails.
+Nettles have been used for centuries as a cheap and wholesome supplement, they make a great spring tonic, and can be used as a wash for rinsing horses' manes and tails.
 When fed to horses they encourage lovely ‘dappling' on their coats.